-Public Speaking1⁄2 Credit - Semester9-12 ElectiveStudents will learn about the communication process and the types of oral communication; concentrating on public speaking.
+Students will learn about the communication process and the types of oral communication; concentrating on public speaking.
 Students will research, compose, and deliver informative, process, and persuasive speeches.
 Listening to and evaluating others' speeches will also be stressed.

-Film and Literature 1/2 Credit - Semester 9-12 Elective This course explores the complex interplay between film and literature.
+Film and Literature

+This course explores the complex interplay between film and literature.
 Selected novels, short stories, and plays are analyzed in relation to film versions of the same works in order to gain an understanding of the possibilities-and problems-involved in the transposition to film.
 Also, students will analyze the effectiveness of whether and how film adaptations create social awareness and relevance of non-contemporary literary works in today's society.
 The historical progression of film mechanics and how they have contributed to the realism of today's visual media and representations of literature will also be a topic in the course.
 Students are cautioned that this course requires reading and writing in addition to viewing films and taking part in class discussions.

-Future Career AwarenessSemester9-10 ElectiveThis is a semester course that can only be taken once throughout a high school career.
-This coursewill focus in on students building the confidence and tools to make a decision about their futureafter high school.
-Students will receive information regarding post high school educational andtraining options that include colleges of different types, as well as military options, andapprenticeship on the job training.
-These students will begin to develop note-taking and researchskills that would be required at the college level.
-Also these students will begin to completepersonal traits assessments as well as career surveys to help them determine which interests andstrengths they have and which jobs they correlate with.
-Students will also begin to look into theACT/SAT registration and preparation steps.
+This is a semester course that can only be taken once throughout a high school career.
+This course will focus on students building the confidence and tools to make a decision about their future after high school.
+Students will receive information regarding post high school educational and training options that include colleges of different types, as well as military options, and apprenticeship on the job training.
+These students will begin to develop note-taking and research skills that would be required at the college level.
+Also these students will begin to complete personal traits assessments as well as career surveys to help them determine which interests and strengths they have and which jobs they correlate with.
+Students will also begin to look into the ACT/SAT registration and preparation steps.

-College and Career Awareness I and IISemester11-12 ElectiveThis is a semester long classes (available to students both junior and/or senior year) Within this course students will begin to develop the skills and information that will allow them to become successful in college.
+College and Career Awareness I and II 1⁄2 Credit - Semester 11-12 Elective Within this course students will begin to develop the skills and information that will allow them to become successful in college.
 They will begin to plan for the application process while also working on their resume and letters of recommendation.
 Students will receive information on: scholarships, grants, financial aid, and loans.
 Students will begin to develop a calendar of important deadlines for students to use throughout the year to guide their senior year.
 Students will also begin to practice the interview process for scholarships.
 Any junior in this class will be completing the mock application and mock scholarship applications while seniors will be completing their actual application and scholarships.